 Figure 3: The distribution of vowels with respect to the two first formants, F1 and F2, averaged over 76 male English speakers.
 The dashed lines depict the approximate regions where phones would be classified to the corresponding phoneme.
-(Formant frequencies extracted from T. D. Rossing.
-The science of sound.
-New York: Addison-Wesley, 1990).
+(Formant frequencies extracted from [1]).